do ducks eat mosquitoes

 Notwithstanding this, they should be kept as far away as possible from the ducklings to prevent the transmission of diseases.
 That is to minimize any chances that they may infect the ducklings with various insect-borne diseases.

 Even though almost all duck breeds do eat mosquitoes, some stand out as great eaters of insects.
-The Muscovy breed particularly stands out with regards to this.
+The Muscovy breed particularly stands out with regard to this.
 It mainly feasts on the non-feeding pupa stage of the mosquitoes to prevent the same from maturing to possibly cause some havoc later.

 Given that they eat the non-feeding pupa stage of the mosquitoes, they prevent the eggs from maturing and hence contribute to keeping them away completely.
 This arrangement also prevents the mosquitoes from breeding and multiplying upon the face of the earth.